ISL 2021-22: Chennaiyin FC sign former QPR midfielder Ariel Borysiuk

 Like Brysiuk, Damjanovic also has experience of playing in the Europa League with Montenegrin side Buducnost.
 Brysiuk represented Legia Warsaw at the Europa League in three seasons between 2008 and 2011, as also with Sheriff in the European competition in the 2019-20 season.

-Other than that, Brazilian midfielder Rafael Crivellaro has decided to stay with two-time Indian Super League (ISL) champions Chennaiyin FC.
-He was the captain of the side last season but suffered an ankle injury in the game against ATK Mohun Bagan that kept him out of action for nearly half the term.
+Other than that, Brazilian midfielder Rafael Crivellaro is the only foreigner to continue with two-time ISL champions from last season.
+He suffered an ankle injury in the game against ATK Mohun Bagan that kept him out of action for nearly half the term.
 Crivellaro raked seven goals and eight assists in the 2019-20 season when Chennaiyin finished as runners-up.

 What was said of the Ariel Borysiuk signing?